A strategic plan for the future

 Throughout the past months a thorough critical analysis of the Foundation’s operations and rationale was underway as part of an exercise to help the Foundation continue to thrive and flourish.
 A broad-based questionnaire, of which you can find a summary of its results on the next page, was part of this exercise.

 Since its establishment in 2012, the Foundation has mostly concentrated on organising public activities which could be relied upon for their quality and consistency.
 The activities mainly consisted of monthly public talks in Malta and Gozo, short courses and a tri-annual magazine.
-However, though the Foundation consistently had a number of members, at times reaching a maximum of about a hundred, these were generally not directly involved in decision making processes, which were mostly confined to elected Steering Teams in Malta and Gozo.
+However, although the Foundation consistently had a number of members, at times reaching a maximum of about a hundred, these were generally not directly involved in decision making processes, which were mostly confined to elected Steering Teams in Malta and Gozo.

 Though useful for the launching and stabilisation of the Foundation within the local public educational sphere, this structure and mode of operation kept its members more or less structurally marginalised.
 It also seemed to hamper recruitment due to lack of membership incentives and benefits.